FrankMwangi8118/image---spoofing-/Readme.md

-# image-hash-spoofing Image Spoofing Service
+# IMAGE-HASH-SPOOFING

 This Java application modifies an image file by adding padding bytes to its content and generates a SHA-1, SHA-256 hash,SHA-512 & SHA-2 of the file's byte representation.
 The process continues until the hash meets a specific condition (e.g., starting with `f3`).
 The program also logs the number of iterations and the time taken to achieve the desired hash. ---

 ## Features

-- Converts byte arrays to their hexadecimal string representation. - Computes SHA-256 hash of a file's byte representation. - Adds padding to the image and repeatedly hashes it until a condition is satisfied. - Logs process details, including iterations and time taken. ---
+- Converts byte arrays to their hexadecimal string representation. - Computes SHA-1,SHA-256,SHA-512,SHA-2 hash of a file's byte representation. - Adds padding to the image and repeatedly hashes it until a condition is satisfied.

 ## Prerequisites

 Before running the program, ensure you have the following: - **JDK 8 or higher** installed. - **Basic knowledge of file paths** in your operating system. ---

 ## File Structure

 ```plaintext